Lu233/SparseDrive-Nuplan/README.md

-# Mitigation of SparseDrive from nuscenes to nuplan
+# Migration of SparseDrive from nuscenes to nuplan

 ## Introduction
 This is a fork of the official [SparseDrive](https://github.com/swc-17/SparseDrive) repository.
-Major target of this fork is to mitigate the SparseDrive model to nuplan dataset.
-SparseDrive is a Sparse-Centric paradigm for end-to-end autonomous driving.
-It is trained and validated with the nuscenes dataset.
-Since 2022 the nuplan dataset has been released as the world's first large-scale planning benchmark for autonomous driving.
-It provides both open and closed loop resimulation to enable validation on planners.
-It would be interesting to see how the SparseDrive behaves in the nuplan dataset.
+The primary goal of this fork is to migrate the SparseDrive model to the NuPlan dataset.
+SparseDrive is a Sparse-Centric paradigm for end-to-end autonomous driving, originally trained and validated on the NuScenes dataset.
+Since 2022, the NuPlan dataset has been available as the world's first large-scale planning benchmark for autonomous driving.
+It provides both open-loop and closed-loop resimulation capabilities, enabling comprehensive validation of planners.
+This project aims to explore how SparseDrive performs with the NuPlan dataset.

 ## Works have been done so far
-- A nuplan_converter is created for converting the nuplan dataset into the same format of pkl file as in the original [SparseDrive](https://github.com/swc-17/SparseDrive).
-An internal Bird's view visualization is implemented to verify whether the converted data format is correct.
+- Developed a nuplan_converter to convert the NuPlan dataset into the same PKL file format used by the original [SparseDrive](https://github.com/swc-17/SparseDrive).
+A built-in bird's-eye-view visualization tool was implemented to verify the correctness of the converted data format.
 - Both test and visualization are slightly adapted so that it works with the nuplan converted pkl.
-- As I don't have a powerful GPU that is compatible with flashattention in my local machine, I have used a cloud remote with Nvidia 4090 for training and inference, while data conversion and visualization is remained in local machine.
-For this purpose I developed change_info_cam_path.py to adapt the image path in pkl files between remote and local.
-Benefit of this is: Data conversion (especially with full dataset) does not require a powerful GPU but could take long time, this could save some money.
-In addition one don't need to download the whole dataset at remote, but only the images.
+- As my local machine lacks a powerful GPU compatible with FlashAttention, I utilized a cloud environment with an NVIDIA 4090 for training and inference.
+Data conversion and visualization tasks were kept on the local machine.
+To facilitate this, I developed the change_info_cam_path.py script to adapt image paths in PKL files between local and remote environments.
+Benefits: Data conversion (especially for the full dataset) doesn’t require a powerful GPU, saving costs.
-- Scripts files are created to running steps including data preparation, testing, visualization easily both on local and remote.
+- Created script files to streamline steps such as data preparation, testing, and visualization on both local and remote environments.
-- So far only tested with the nuplan mini dataset
+- Tested so far using the NuPlan mini dataset.

 ## Intermediate result
 ### inference nuplan mini dataset
-model: use the one released by SparseDrive: [ckpt](https://github.com/swc-17/SparseDrive/releases/download/v1.0/sparsedrive_stage2.pth)
+Model: SparseDrive pre-trained model released by the official repository: [ckpt](https://github.com/swc-17/SparseDrive/releases/download/v1.0/sparsedrive_stage2.pth)
 ![Nuplan dataset inference](docs/intermediate_result.gif)

-### Birdsview plot comparsion between nuscenes and nuplan after data conversion
+### Bird's-Eye View Plot Comparison: NuScenes vs. NuPlan After Data Conversion
 nuscenes example
 ![nuscenes example](docs/nuscenes_birdsview_example.png)